emrahgenc/extended-kubectl/README.md

   --key sample-key \
   --namespace custom-namespace
 ```
-#### Information: Without using a key this method gets the deployments which uses a config-map file inside.
+:exclamation: - Without using a key this method gets the deployments which uses a config-map file inside.

 ### Restart
 ```bash